tlevine/dada.pink/user-2015-music-video-plots/index.md

 ![](http://small.dada.pink/christmas/christmas.webm)

-I should also tell you about my colleague Brian.
+Several years later, I met Brian.

 ![](brian.jpg)

 Brian has a background in music, and he had started making music in R.

-And we're part of a group called "csv soundsystem" that works on projects around music, journalism, computer programming.
-Cezary had taken interest in the United States Treasury data that you experienced earlier, so we assembled the data one weekend and made that video.
+We're part of a group called "csv soundsystem" that works on projects around music, journalism, computer programming.

 ![](csv.jpg)

+One of us had
+taken interest in the United States Treasury data that you experienced earlier, so we assembled the data one weekend and made that video.

 ## How to make music videos in R
 I hope I have convinced you that data music videos are promising